ZebraMilk/battleship/README.md

 ## Usage

+- How a user should download/run this code.
+- If I am uploading to GH, do I need to upload just the packaged code or the entire repo?
+- Instructions on how to implement on own server.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:

     ```md